 “One important key to success is self-confidence.
 An important key to self-confidence is preparation." - Arthur Ashe

-While having a dream is a great way to start, it is more important to actually begin to walk on the path to achieving it.
-Every success story has a dedicated plan and strategy that has been followed to achieve it.
-What you become tomorrow greatly depends upon how you start today.
-Consider every day to be a new one.
-However ensure that no day is wasted either.
+While having a dream is a great way to start, it is more important to actually begin to walk on the path towards achieving it.
+Every success story has a dedicated plan and strategy that has contributed to its success.
+What you become tomorrow largely depends upon how you start today.
+Consider every day to be a new one but ensure that no day is wasted either.

 “Life is like a game of chess.
 To win you have to make a move.
 Knowing which move to make comes with IN-SIGHT and knowledge, and by learning the lessons that are accumulated along the way” - Allan Rufus

-Know your GATE Syllabus 2018: IIT Guwahati has released the syllabus for GATE 2018.
-Candidates can refer to the syllabus of their GATE paper to know the topics they have to prepare on.
-The GATE 2018 syllabus is detailed topic wise for each of the 23 papers and this makes it easier for candidates to segregate the topics into easy, difficult.
+Know your GATE Syllabus 2019: IIT Madras has released the syllabus for GATE 2019.
+Candidates can refer to the syllabus of their GATE paper as prescribed to know the topics they have to prepare on.
+The GATE 2019 syllabus is detailed topic wise for each of the 24 papers and this makes it easier for candidates to segregate the topics into easy, difficult.

-Know your GATE 2018 Exam Pattern: An understanding of the exam pattern of GATE will go a long way to aid your preparation.
-Since a total of 65 questions will be asked for 100 marks with a mix of 1 mark and 2 mark questions in the form of MCQs and numerical questions, it is generally a task to complete the paper on time.
+Know your GATE 2019 Exam Pattern: An understanding of the exam pattern of GATE will go a long way to aid your preparation.
+Since a total of 65 questions will be asked for 100 marks with a mix of 1 and 2 marks questions in the form of MCQs and numerical questions, it is generally a mammoth task to complete the paper on time.
 Moreover the compulsory sections for some papers differ in GATE.
-The exam pattern of GATE 2018 can be summarised as follows
+So it is ideal to take stock of what you are up against and then start your preparation.
+The exam pattern of GATE 2019 can be summarised as follows

 GATE has two types of questions –

 Multiple Choice questions (MCQs): These questions have options and candidates must choose carefully as there is negative marking for these questions